Management in Emerging Economies

 Macroeconomic Policy for Emerging Economies

 This module covers both the theoretical economic background to the economics of emerging economies and the practical response of corporation strategies to such economies.
-It introduces emerging economics by a brief historical survey of Industrial Revolutions before moving to the various growth theories developed in the last 60 years.
-It examines the empirical evidence for the neo-classical growth theories and their successors giving full attention to the exogenous factors that are the pre-requisites for economic growth and to the international connections – the degree of globalization - in trade, finance and knowledge that affect their power.
+Various growth theories developed in the last 60 years are outlined.
+Students examine the empirical evidence for the neo-classical growth theories and their successors giving full attention to the exogenous factors that are the pre-requisites for economic growth and to the international connections – the degree of globalization - in trade, finance and knowledge that affect their power.
 Students then examines the historical and modern models of international economics in both trade and finance and acquire an analytical framework to be able to evaluate the future development of the BRIC economies.

 Management Models in Emerging Economies